Month 1, Day 30, Saturday 5:30 p.m.

 “Well…no. It’s from quite far away, the lighting conditions are sub-optimal, and the spell array is between her face and the camera.
 But it’s her!”

-Some, but not all, of Oliver’s tension departed.
+Some of Oliver’s tension departed.
 “I will need to examine the image.
 Have you shown it to anyone else?”

 Oliver was silent, staring at him through the shadow-black eye holes of his mask.